Brianna518/js-from-dom-to-node/README.md

 Hello, World!
 ```

+FYI: if still cannot see the word: Hello, World!
+Make sure to save file after adding code to 'index.js' and try to run again.

 Woot!
 It worked.
 You just wrote your first Javascript outside of the browser.
 Now let's submit it back to Learn.
 In your terminal type `learn submit`.
 This will send your code up to Learn and you may move on to the next lesson.

 #### Possible Errors